webix-hub/gitbook-webix-jet/practice/nested.md

 #### 1. Multiview control

 Jet views can be included into Multiview.
 First, you need to create Multiview and put Jet views as _$subviews_ into each cell.
 Next, add a control to switch between Multiview cells - for example, a segmented button. *segmented* needs IDs of the subviews.
-It is very important not to define IDs outside the view file, because it is unsafe.
+It is very important not to define IDs outside the file with Multiview, because it is unsafe.
 A better approach is to give IDs to the contents of the Multiview cells.

 ```js
 // views/top.js